Learn - Troubleshooting

 Troubleshooting

 This page is a lookup table for the questions that come up most often.
 Each entry states the symptom, the cause in one or two sentences, and a sequence of taps to fix it.
-Where the underlying mechanic is documented in detail elsewhere, the entry links to the canonical paragraph.
+Where the underlying behavior is documented in detail elsewhere, the entry links to the main paragraph.

 If your situation is not on this page, the linked feature pages cover the rest.
 Every page has a Related pages section at the bottom.